Claims Ukrainian grain shipped from Crimea to Turkey could test Ankara-Kyiv relations

 Lavrov said after his talks in Turkey that Moscow was prepared to provide guarantees “in some way or other” that it would “not take advantage of the situation” if Ukraine cleared a path to its ports.

-Kyiv is looking at sourcing more western surface-to-ship missiles to protect its coastline and the possibility of export routes beig patrolled by a third-party navy, perhaps Turkey’s.
+Kyiv is looking at sourcing more western surface-to-ship missiles to protect its coastline and the possibility of export routes being patrolled by a third-party navy, perhaps Turkey’s.

-“We need enough weapons to protect Odesa and this part of the Black Sea coast,” Ukraine’s foreign minister Dmytro Kuleba said in a briefing on June 8.
+“We need enough weapons to protect Odesa and this part of the Black Sea coast,” Ukrainian Foreign Minister Dmytro Kuleba said in a briefing on June 8.
 “And we need a clear mission from countries we can trust to patrol this channel through which grain shipments will occur.
 In this respect, we can trust Turkey’s naval forces.”

 While a deal remains undone, the suspicion will remain that Russia will not budge on allowing Ukrainian wheat shipments until the West provides it with some sanctions relief.

-Dmitry Peskov, Russian President Vladimir Putin’s spokesman, told the Financial Times on June 8 tht it was “totally untrue that Russia is against exporting grain from Ukrainian ports”.
-He also referred to how Russia wanted sanctions to be lifted against shipping insurance for its own exports, giving these exports access to EU ports and restricting buyers from paying for them.
+Dmitry Peskov, Russian President Vladimir Putin’s spokesman, told the Financial Times on June 8 that it was “totally untrue that Russia is against exporting grain from Ukrainian ports”.
+He also referred to how Russia wanted the lifting of sanctions against shipping insurance for its own exports, access to EU ports for the exports and transactions that enable buyers to pay for the shipments.
 “We’re not going to supply it for free,” he said.

 Russia and Ukraine produce close to a third of the world’s traded wheat and barley, a fifth of its maize and over half of its sunflower oil.